-Benefits & Process of Family Treatment Court Substance Abuse
+Benefits and Process of Family Treatment Court for Substance Abuse

 Family treatment court addresses the multi-faceted needs of families in the state court systems, including substance use disorder treatment, to help families improve their well-being and increase safety and permanency for children.1

 ]American Addiction Centers is a nationwide network of premier substance abuse treatment facilities.
 For more information regarding our rehab locations, accepted payment methods, and accepted insurance plans, call .

 What Is Family Treatment Court?

 The government developed family treatment courts in the mid-1990s as a novel approach to treatment for families when drug use impacts the welfare of children.1 Family drug courts became especially important after the passage of the Federal Safe and Stable Families Act in 1997, which required family courts to hold hearings on the permanency of child placement within 12 months of entering foster care.1

 The purpose of this Act was to move children more quickly through foster care and promote faster reunification or alternate placement.1 However, for parents with substance use disorders, getting help quickly enough to meet their goals within 12 months was difficult.
 Only about 31% of parents who needed treatment for substance use actually received the help they needed.1 Noting that 60-80% of all child abuse and/or neglect cases involved substance use disorders of a parent or guardian, family treatment courts were designed to take a collaborative, multi-disciplinary approach to drug treatment and focus on solving the underlying issue of substance use disorders and the impact on child abuse.1

 The aim of family treatment courts is to help parents resolve their substance abuse issues, reduce the risk of child abuse, and help the parent provide a stable environment for (and more quickly regain custody of) their children.1

 Goals & Purpose of Family Treatment Court